Bonsai Mary

-• Ficus abutilifolia, also known as Large-Leaved Rock Fig, is a deciduous shrub or tree with a rounded, spreading crown.
+Ficus abutilifolia, also known as the Large-Leaved Rock Fig, is a deciduous shrub or tree that boasts a rounded, spreading crown and striking large leaves.

 Understanding Ficus abutilifolia: Appearance and Characteristics